datanav/docs/training/030_dtl/020_Beginner.rst

 Regardless, if you need to reference a pipe configuration from another configuration in Sesam, you reference the pipe’s identity.

-See <ref to naming conventions> for more information on pipe naming conventions.
+See :ref:`namegiving-conventions-1-1` for more information on pipe naming conventions.

 See <ref to system config> for more information on how to define pipes